RAF Calshot

 Looking back along the Spit.

-The RAF's High-speed Flight in the late 1920s and early 1930s were base here for the Schneider Trophy Races and 480 Coastal Reconnaissance Flight using Supermarine Southampton´s flew from here.
+The RAF's High-speed Flight in the late 1920s and early 1930s were based here for the Schneider Trophy Races and 480 Coastal Reconnaissance Flight using Supermarine Southampton´s flew from here.

 Supermarine Southampton.

 Supermarine Stranraer.
-Also London´s, Scapa and Singapore were used in that period.
+Also London´s, Scapa and Singapore were used in this period.

 RAF Calshot